dr-jam/ObserverExercise/README.md

 In order to do this, you must:

 * Instantiate new `ColorWatcher` objects within the `Awake` function that passes in the correct delegates for the assigned `GroupID`.

+* Create an `Update` function within `MiniController.cs` that executes with the `ColorWatcher`'s `Watch` method.
+You will implement this method next.

+In order to properly get the Pikmini to `Watch`, `ColorWatcher` needs a more fleshed out `Watch` method.
+This method should:

+* Store the return value of `GetColorValue` to a variable.
+This variable should be named `PolledValue`.

+* Compare the `PolledValue` to the current `Value`.

+* If the values are different, then invoke the `Callback` with the proper arguments.

+If implemented correctly, the Pikminis should be updating their color to whatever group they have been randomly assigned.

+By altering the `Color` in the `ColorBinding` asset within the Editor, the Pikminis should update their `Color` accordingly.

+### 1.2: Pikmini watching periodically.

+Constantly polling a value to check for changes is both computationally expensive and taxing on the flighty Pikminis.
+To address this problem, the `Watch` function should be called less often.
+We will use the `Throttle` field within the `MiniController.cs` script to "throttle" how often a Pikmini should `Watch`:

+* In `Update`, check to see if `TimeToWatch` is greater than `Throttle`.

+* If it is, then let the Pikmini `Watch` and reset `TimeToWatch` to `0.0f`.

+* If it is not, add `Time.deltaTime` to `TimeSinceChecked`.

+If implemented correctly, the Pikminis should have a controllable delay before their `Color` changes.

+## Stage 2: PubSub Pattern
+In this stage, This stage will focus on the Publisher/Subscriber variant of the Observer pattern as discussed in lecture.

+### 2.1: Publish first, Subscribe second

+The Pikmini have decided it's time to create the first of their publishers.

+In this stage, create a new `Publisher.cs` that implements the `IPublisher.cs` interface.

+At this point create the appropriate methods from the `IPublisher`.

+You should create `Subscribe`, `Unsubscribe`, and `Notify` methods within your own `Publisher.cs` file.

+`Subscribe` should `Add` the `Action<Vector3>` `notifier` to a `collection`.

+`Unsubscribe` should `Remove` the `Action<Vector3>` `notifier` from the `collection`

+`Notify` should invoke all of the `Notifiers` with the correct argument.

+### 2.2: Managing those rowdy publishers.

+With this newly created `Publisher` class, `Instantiate` three publishers within `PublisherManager.cs`.

+However, the `PublisherManager.cs` file needs its own `Subscribe` and `Unsubscribe` methods. `SendMessageWithPublisher` will be discussed in a later stage.

+`SubscribeToGroup` should check to see which `GroupID` has been passed in and `Subscribe` the `callback` with the correct `Publisher`.

+`UnsubscribeFromGroup` should check to see which `GroupID` has been passed in and `Sunsubscribe` the `callback` with the correct `Publisher`.

+### 2.3: Sending messages

+Now the Pikminis can subscribe to a new publisher or drop that publisher like a hat.
+Unfortunately, the Pikminis aren't able to get a message yet!

+In order to do this, the `SendMessageWithPublisher` within the `PublisherManager.cs` file must be implemented for our small Pikminis to move around!

+`SendMessageWithPublisher` should `Notify` the correct `Publisher` with a new `Destination`.

+At this point, by using the UIButtons, you should be able to click on a color button and a destination button to set which group should go where.
+The correctly colored Pikminis should move to the chosen destination.

+## 3: A Mini Tale of Life and Death
+Pikminis exist on the physical plane.
+Much like their fictional counterparts, Pikmin, Pikminis have a finite existence.

+Pikmini might love changing their color and moving to three different destinations, however, their life spans range roughly around 10 to 40 seconds.

+Luckily, Pikminis can reproduce asexually.

+All that they need is a `Fire2` command.

+When the player enters a `Fire2` command, a Pikmini should spawn on the ancestral home of the Pikmini, also know in the common tongue as `Spawn`.

+To do this, you should create a script called `PikminiSpawner.cs` and attach it to the `Spawn` `GameObject`.

+In this script when the `Jump` input is detected, a new Pikimini should be made through the `Instantiate` method based on the `AniMini` prefab.

+In summary:
+* Create a script called `PikminiSpawner.cs` and attach it to `Spawn`.
+* The script should react `Fire2` input by spawning a new instance of the `AniMini` prefab.
+* The `MiniController.cs` script should be augmented to destroy the `AniMini` instance it is attached to 10 to 40 seconds after the instance was created.
+When the instance is created, set its lifespan to fall randomly within that 10 to 40 seconds range.

+It is your choice to spawn Pikimini instances [`Input.GetButton`](https://docs.unity3d.com/ScriptReference/Input.GetButton.html) or [`Input.GetButtonDown`](https://docs.unity3d.com/ScriptReference/Input.GetButtonDown.html)